Italian White Bean Salad (Marinated with Feta)

 These marinated white beans do not skimp on flavor!
 Tossed with roasted red bell peppers, sun-dried tomatoes, feta cheese, and my super-zesty vinaigrette, they make a tangy, briny salad, with just enough olive oil to round everything out.
 They might be my perfect lunch to grab on the go.

 This recipe is a snap to make, no cooking required, and the marinated beans stay vibrant and tasty, even after hours at room temperature or a few days in the fridge.
+BTW, I have so many more recipes with beans to explore.

 Key ingredients

-- Zingy marinade: Let’s face it, one thing people love about white beans is their mild, neutral flavor โ that means they’re the perfect vehicle to soak up a punchy, briny marinade.
+- Zingy marinade: Let’s face it, one thing people love about white beans is their mild, neutral flavor — that means they’re the perfect vehicle to soak up a punchy, briny marinade.
 But the key to making marinated white beans that standout from the rest comes down to the dressing.
-With that in mind, I intentionally concocted a bright, zesty vinaigrette that veers on the acidic side, mixed with olive oil, red wine vinegar, and Dijon mustard.
+With that in mind, I intentionally mixed a bright, zesty vinaigrette that veers on the acidic side, with olive oil, red wine vinegar, and Dijon mustard.
 In place of sugar or honey, I added a bit of balsamic vinegar to balance the dressing with touch of sweetness.

 - Feta cheese: Adding the finishing touch, this sharp, salty cheese is welcome in just about any salad, especially with the white beans.
 You can sub with crumbles of creamy soft goat cheese or bite-sized mozzarella balls (bocconcini) for a milder taste.

 1. Use jarred roasted red bell peppers and sun-dried tomatoes, and make sure to drain them well.
 Chop into roughly the same size as the beans, about 1/2-inch, for easy forkfuls.
-2. I mix the white bean marinade in a bowl (or sometimes just shake it up in a jar), with olive oil, red wine vinegar, Dijon mustard, herbs and garlic.

 3. Put drained white beans in a large bowl with the chopped peppers, tomatoes, and parsley.
-4. Add all of the dressing and toss, then add the cheese.

-Italian Marinated White Bean Salad
+Italian White Bean Salad (Marinated with Feta)

 Ingredients